How To Clean Burnt Pots & Scorched Pans

-If you've ever experienced the pain of a burnt frying pan, I bring good news!
-You can put away your rubber gloves and rest your weary arms.
-I have found a solution that is chemical-free, cuts scrubbing time in half and lets you keep your pan.
-Cheer!
+If you’ve ever experienced the pain of a burnt frying pan, I bring good news: You can put away your rubber gloves and rest your weary arms.
+I have found a solution to cleaning scorched pots and pans that is chemical-free, cuts scrubbing time in half, and lets you keep your pan.
+Cheers!

 What You Need

 - 1 cup of water (give or take depending on the size of your pan)

 - A burnt stainless steel pan that was left empty and unattended on a heated hot plate (oops!)

 - A scouring pad, because I can’t find any way to avoid it entirely (this one has a convenient handle)